-IPMA was well-represented at the 3rd Annual University of Texas at Dallas PM Symposium August 13-14.
+IPMA was well-represented at the 3rd Annual UT Dallas PM Symposium, August 13-14.
 The theme was Managing in a Changing World.
 Organizers and sponsors are UT Dallas, the Dallas Chapter of PMI®, and PM World Journal.
 This was the most interesting US conference I have participated in this year.
 I presented twice, and IPMA Secretary General Veikko Välilä also presented twice.
 One of our presentations was in a PM Career Management track, and the other was with Veikko in a Panel discussion about The Future of PM.

 In the PM Career Management track, our paper, Essential Insights in Meeting the Rising Demand for PM Performance, was embraced by the audience.
 They resonated with the theme of moving beyond PM knowledge, to actions needed to increase skills, improve behavioral attributes, and align with enterprise strategy.
 The intended result, increased PM competence and ultimately, measurably improved PM Performance.
 A now-familiar theme to most of our members and friends, this was new perspective for many in this audience, and as a credit to their experience, they were excited by the prospects.